dedsec-9/bitcoin-fullnode-linux/README.md

 When you’re ready you can proceed with installing Lightning:

-A Complete Beginners Guide to Installing a Lightning Node on Linux (2021 Edition)
+A Complete Beginner's Guide to Installing a Lightning Node on Linux (2021 Edition)

 # Running LND With a Bitcoin Core Full Node
 stopanddecrypt.medium.com